munificent/magpie/doc/site/markdown/language/atomic-values.markdown

 It's also similar to `null` in some ways, but it doesn't have [the problems](http://journal.stuffwithstuff.com/2010/08/23/void-null-maybe-and-nothing/) that `null` has in most other languages.
-It's rare that you'll actually need to write `nothing` in code.
-Most of the time the interpreter will infer it or let you omit it, but it's there if you need it.
+It's rare that you'll actually need to write `nothing` in code since it can usually be inferred from context but it's there if you need it.